sQu1rr/nerd-treeview/README.md

 # Nerd TreeView

+### Unfortunately, I switched back to NeoVim and I am not planning any improvements in the future

 The Nerd TreeView package will transform the native atom Tree View to somewhat similar to the famous NERD Tree Vim plugin - hence the name